ddJProj/ddJProj/README.md

 ## Hi there 👋

 - 🔭 Recent graduate with B.S.
-Degree in Computer Science (Graduated Summer 2024)
+Degree in Computer Science (Graduated Fall 2024 - Conferral in October)
   - I have a background in Biochemistry.
 Would like to complete a masters in Computational Science or Data science in the near future.
   - Looking to work as a Software Engineer/Developer in the immediate future.
   - Ideally would like to transition to a Machine learning / Material science based software engineering position once I qualify.